GDPNow data from Atlanta Fed, chart by Mish.

-Please consider the August 16 update to the GDPNow Forecast for Q3 GDP.
+Please consider the latest GDPNow Estimate for third-quarter 2022 GDP.

 The real final sales (RFS) number is the one to watch, not baseline GDP.